BetonQuest/BetonQuest/docs/API/Legacy-API.md

 If your objective has some properties (used in variables) you should override the `String getProperty(String property, String playerID)` method.
-At runtime, if anyone uses `%objective.yourObjective.theProperty%` variable, BetonQuest will call that method with `theProperty` keyword as the first argument Using it you should parse the data of the objective and return it as a String.
+At runtime, if anyone uses `%objective.yourObjective.theProperty%` variable, BetonQuest will call that method with `theProperty` keyword as the first argument.
+Using it you should parse the data of the objective and return it as a String.
 If the supplied property name is incorrect or there was an error during getting the value, return an empty String and optionally log an error (`LogUtils.getLogger().log(...)`).